-Amazon CodeGuru Reviewer currently supports Java code stored in GitHub, GitHub Enterprise, Bitbucket and AWS CodeCommit repositories.
+Amazon CodeGuru Reviewer currently supports Java and Python (available in preview) code stored in GitHub, GitHub Enterprise, Bitbucket and AWS CodeCommit repositories.

 Q: What type of issues are detected by Amazon CodeGuru Reviewer?

 Amazon CodeGuru Reviewer checks for concurrency issues, potential race conditions, un-sanitized or malicious inputs, inappropriate handling of sensitive data such as credentials, resource leaks, and also detects race conditions and deadlocks in concurrent code.
-It also suggests AWS and Java best practices and detects cloned code that could be consolidated for better code maintainability.
+It also suggests AWS, Java and Python (available in preview) best practices and detects cloned code that could be consolidated for better code maintainability.

 Q: How do I get started with Amazon CodeGuru Reviewer?

 Visit the Amazon CodeGuru console to integrate Amazon CodeGuru Reviewer recommendations directly within your code pull requests.
 You can get started by visiting the CodeGuru console and following the steps to associate your AWS CodeCommit, GitHub, GitHub enterprise and BitBucket repositories to start receiving Amazon CodeGuru Reviewer’s recommendations.
 Once enabled, Amazon CodeGuru Reviewer will automatically provide intelligent recommendations as comments on your pull requests generated for the connected repositories.

 Q: Does Amazon CodeGuru Reviewer access my code?